anselmoferreira/siamese4PrintedVerification/README.md

 # siamese4PrintedVerification

-Demonstration of the approach presented on the paper entitled Ensembling Shallow Siamese Neural Network Architectures for Printed Documents Verification in Data-Scarcity Scenarios, published at IEEE Access in 2021.
+Demonstration of the approach presented on the paper entitled <i>Ensembling Shallow Siamese Neural Network Architectures for Printed Documents Verification in Data-Scarcity Scenarios</i>, published at IEEE Access in 2021.

 You can find the paper <a href="https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9529175&tag=1">HERE</a>